prometheus-community/elasticsearch_exporter/README.md

 For versions greater than `1.1.0rc1`, commandline parameters are specified with `--`.

 The API key used to connect can be set with the `ES_API_KEY` environment variable.

+#### Logging

+Logging by the exporter is handled by the `log/slog` package.
+The output format can be customized with the `--log.format` flag which defaults to logfmt.
+The log level can be set with the `--log.level` flag which defaults to info.
+The output can be set to either stdout (default) or stderr with the `--log.output` flag.

 #### Elasticsearch 7.x security privileges